aajonusnet/aajonusnet/md/Misc/Interviews/Charlie Donham Interview.md

-# M2 Magazine interview with Aajonus Vonderplanitz
+# Natural Health M2M Magazine interview with Aajonus Vonderplanitz (1999)

+Note: This interview was also reprinted by Dr. Stanley S. Bass in January 2000.

 Q: I am delighted that you have agreed to do an interview with our little health journal.
 I think you will find the membership eager to listen